JakobKlotz/landslides-db/docs/intro/about.md

 ### Quick Access (GeoPackage)

-For users who want to quickly explore the data without setting up a database, we provide a ready-to-use GeoPackage file.
+For users who want to quickly explore the data without setting up a data base, we provide a ready-to-use GeoPackage file.
 This is ideal for:

 - Quick data exploration and visualization